Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/event-sourced-domain-model.md

   Another common use case for reconstituting past states is retroactive debugging:
   You can revert the aggregate to the exact state it was in when a bug was observed.

-- #### Deep insight
+- ### Deep Insight

   We know that optimizing core subdomains is strategically important for the business.

   Event sourcing provides deep insight into the system’s state and behavior.

-  As you learned earlier in this chapter,
-  Event sourcing provides the flexible model that allows for transforming the events into different state representations, You can always add new projections that will leverage the existing events’ data to provide additional insights.
+  Event sourcing provides the flexible model,
+  That allows for transforming the events into different state representations.

+  You can always add new projections that will leverage the existing events’ data to provide additional insights.

-- #### Audit log
+- ### Audit Log

-  The persisted domain events represent a strongly consistent audit log of everything that has happened to the aggregates’ states.
+  The persisted domain events,
+  Represent a strongly consistent audit log of everything that has happened to the aggregates states.

   Laws oblige some business domains to implement such audit logs,
   And event sourcing provides this out of the box.